herpiko/herpiko.github.io/_posts/2023-03-06-pull-request-at-the-first-day-at-work.md

 ---
-title: 'How I created a pull request at the first day at work'
+title: 'How I created a pull request on my first day at work'
 date:   2022-03-23 00:00:00Z
 categories: overclock
 ---